-That’s it for 2019!
+That’s it for now!
 A big thanks to my friend Reine who helped pull many of the images and upload them for me, so that I could do this guide more easily.
-It would have been a 2020 gift guide without her.
 Hopefully there’s something fun in here for someone in your family.

-Happy holidays, and thank you as always for all the incredible support.
+Happy shopping, and thank you as always for all the incredible support.